awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 # The Create New Environment Wizard<a name="environments-create-wizard"></a>

-In [Creating an AWS Elastic Beanstalk Environment](using-features.environments.md) we show how to open the **Create New Environment** wizard and quickly create an environment\.
+In [Creating an Elastic Beanstalk Environment](using-features.environments.md) we show how to open the **Create New Environment** wizard and quickly create an environment\.
 Choose **Create environment** to launch an environment with a default environment name, automatically generated domain, sample application code, and recommended settings\.

 This topic describes the **Create New Environment** wizard and all the ways you can use it to configure the environment you want to create\.